acdo/truss-interview/README.md

 1. Clone this repository to your desired directory.
 2. CD to the aforementioned directory in your terminal.
 3. Place your desired CSV file "input.csv" in the directory.
-4. Run the command "python input.csv output.csv" in your terminal.
+4. Run the command "py normalizer.py input.csv output.csv" in your terminal.